benimasamba/my-portfolio/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# 2.Data Job Listings Analysis: Uncovering Insights into Salaries, Trends, and Opportunities (2023) 🚀
+# 2.Data Job Listings Analysis 🚀

 ## What I Did 🔥
 - **Data Cleaning & Prep**: Started by wrangling the dataset in Excel—removed duplicates to ensure clean, reliable data, and built pivot tables to summarize key metrics.